 - Spasms of the esophagus

-- Diverticula, or small pouches, in the lower throat
+- Diverticula in the lower throat

+Gastroesophageal reflux disease (GERD) may cause damage to esophageal tissues and can lead to scarring and narrowing of the lower esophagus, resulting in dysphagia.
 In children, dysphagia may be caused by cleft lip or cleft palate or by neurological disorders, such as cerebral palsy or meningitis.

-Symptoms of Swallowing Disorders
+Symptoms of Dysphagia

 - Drooling or hoarseness